❄️

 EU Tire Label

-Compare fuel efficiency, wet grip and rolling noise.
-While these values are not guarantees, they can serve as guidance.
+Check fuel efficiency, wet grip and rolling noise.
+The values are not a guarantee but provide useful orientation.

 🔍